When it comes to public service →

 EDUCATION

-Michele Reynolds graduated from Buckeye Local High School with honors in the top 10% of her class.
-She earned a full academic scholarship to attend college at the University of Cincinnati.
-Her education includes a Bachelor of Science degree in Criminal Justice from the University of Cincinnati, Master of Arts in Public Administration and Urban Studies from the University of Akron, Master of Law from Thomas Jefferson School of Law, Honorary Doctorate of Philosophy from CICA International University and Seminary, and All But Dissertation for her earned doctorate degree in Business Administration from Northcentral University.
-Michele attended Hondros College and is a licensed Real Estate Salesperson in the State of Ohio, specializing in Commercial Real Estate.
+Michele Reynolds graduated from Buckeye Local High School with honors, ranking in the top 10% of her class.
+She earned a full academic scholarship to attend the University of Cincinnati, where she received a Bachelor of Science in Criminal Justice.
+She continued her education with a Master of Arts in Public Administration and Urban Studies from the University of Akron, followed by a Master of Laws from the Thomas Jefferson School of Law.
+Michele has also completed all but dissertation requirements toward a Doctorate in Business Administration from Northcentral University.
+In addition, she attended Hondros College and is a licensed Real Estate Salesperson in the State of Ohio, specializing in commercial real estate.
+Her academic achievements also include an Honorary Doctorate of Philosophy from CICA International University and Seminary and, in 2024, an Honorary Doctorate in Civic Law from Ohio Christian University.
+Michele recently completed her Juris Doctor at the University of Dayton School of Law through its hybrid program.

 EXPERIENCE